keeks-mtl/petiole/testing.md

 ### Plant cards

 #### General Testing
-- Check that on pages with multiple cards that the plant cards are general uniform in size (okay with slight change of size on cards with more information)
+- Check that on pages with multiple cards that the plant cards are general uniform in size (okay with slight change of size on cards with more information).
 - Ensure the images on the cards are clear and the same size no matter the size of the image chosen.
 - Check that the Latin Name on the cards are links that take the user to the specific plant's plant page.
 - The information on the cards is correctly listed.
     - Especially on the suitable_for array output on the card.
 - Check the differences on the plant cards that are dependent on the page in which they are viewed.
     - On all pages except the profile page the plant card shows who the card was created by.
     - That when the user is logged in and created the plant card the card shows the edit and delete buttons.

 #### Responsiveness Testing
-- Check that the plant cards are easily read on all screen sizes dependent on their size (the plant cards size)
+- Check that the plant cards are easily read on all screen sizes dependent on their size (the plant cards size).
     - On big screens when they are in columns of four they are easily read.
     - On extra small screens when they are in single columns they are easily read.